 The activity is supported by the BlueBio ERANET COFUND project co-funded by the European Commission within the Horizon 2020 program under GA N. 817992

-Applications are open until 25th June 2023, please find the application form at the following link:
+The deadline for the submission of applications has been postponed.
+Applications are now open until 31st August 2023, please find the application form at the following link:

 After an evaluation process, the selected applicants will be invited to attend the training course.

 The course is designed for up to 25 applicants, with priority for people working within projects cofunded by BlueBio ERANET COFUND.